DA | EN | DE | FR | ES

 Why is water important for tea?

 Most people rarely consider the role of water when brewing tea, but it is actually the most important ingredient.
-Since tea typically consists of over 98% water, both the quality, hardness, and temperature of the water have a major impact on the final taste experience.
+Since tea typically consists of over 98% water, both the quality, hardness, and temperature of the water have a significant impact on the final taste experience.

 A cup of tea and a glass of clear water